 Students who wish to resign must complete an official form available in the University College office (for undergraduate students) or in their academic dean’s office (for graduate students).
 Grades of W are posted through the last day to drop a course or resign.
 After that date, students will not be permitted to drop a course or resign from the university.
 Exceptional cases, such as one involving a major illness or accident, may be presented to the student’s academic dean for resolution or processing.
 A resignation form requires the signatures of the student, academic dean, and the director of Financial Aid.
-In addition, students receiving financial aid may be required to submit a form signed by instructors verifying class attendance, however slight, during the semester or session in question to the Financial Aid office.
+In addition, students receiving financial aid may be required to submit communication from instructors verifying class attendance during the semester or session in question to the Financial Aid office.

 A student who leaves the university without properly completing a resignation form will receive grades of F (or FNA) or U (or UNA) in all courses.
 A student who voluntarily withdraws from the university during a regular semester or summer session is considered a continuing student for purposes of registration for the next semester or session.
 A student on probation cannot remove his or her probationary status without completing the semester.